1.15 - Federal Trade Commission (FTC)

 With a single exception, the FTC has focused on its consumer protection mandate when issuing guidance in the form of blog posts and consumer alerts.

-First the exception: an informal request to the FTC on the HSR premerger reporting obligations related to cryptocurrency holdings for antitrust purposes, and the FTC's equally informal guidance in response.
+First the exception: an informal request to the FTC on the related to cryptocurrency holdings for antitrust purposes, and the FTC's equally informal guidance in response.
 The response was so simple it may as well be repeated in full.
 An unknown individual wrote in to ask the following question:

 I am writing to confirm that the acquisition of crypto currencies (such as bitcoins) is not HSR reportable because they would be considered exempt cash equivalents.
 Please confirm.